byemaxx/MetaX/Docs/MetaX_Cookbook.md

 In the GUI, select the MetaUmbra `unit_aware_manifest.json` and genome threshold in the main Peptide Direct to OTF window.
 The Unit-aware Settings dialog does not select a separate manifest or threshold; it configures sample-column matching behavior and missing/empty unit handling, and validates the selected manifest against the current peptide table when possible.
 Unit-aware mode disables the legacy global genome scoring controls, and the duplicate peptide handling selector still applies.
 A manual manifest builder is not implemented yet.

+Unit-aware annotation accepts either a wide peptide-intensity table with one sample intensity column per manifest sample or a long-format DIA-NN parquet containing `Run`, `Precursor.Quantity`, and the selected peptide column.
+Long-format parquet input is pivoted automatically, and common raw-file suffixes such as `.raw` are ignored when matching `Run` values to manifest samples.

 Example:

 ```bash